boeckmann/asm6502/README.txt

          .FILL 100       ; fill 100 bytes with zero
          .FILL 16, $EA   ; insert 16 NOPs ($EA) into the code

- 4.6.6 .IF, .ELSE and .ENDIF directives
+ 4.6.6 .IF, .IFN, .ELSE and .ENDIF directives

+       Conditionally assembles code if the condition of the argument to .IF or .IFN is met.
+For .IF, the condition is met if the argument yields a defined value other than zero.
+For .IFN, the condition is met if the argument does not yield a defined value or the value is zero.

-       Conditionally assembles code depending on the value of the argument to .IF.
-If it is non-zero, the code between .IF and .ENDIF is assembled, or between .IF and .ELSE, if .ELSE is given.
-If the argument to .IF is zero and .ELSE is specified, the code between .ELSE and .ENDIF is assembled.
-Otherwise the source between .IF and .ENDIF is skipped.
+       If the condition is met, the code between .IF or .IFN and .ELSE is assembled, or between .IF or .IFN and .ENDIF, if .ELSE is not given.
+       If the argument to .IF or .IFN is not met and .ELSE is specified, the code between .ELSE and .ENDIF is assembled.

-       It is an error if the argument to .IF yields an undefined value in pass one.
        The conditional directives may _not_ be preceded by a label.

        Example: